-- Common Greater than 1 in 10 (10%): - Swelling of the scrotum lasting several days. - Seepage of yellowish fluid from the wound several days after surgery. - Occasional Between 1 in 10 and 1 in 50 (2% 10%): - Blood collection around testes which resolves slowly or requires surgical removal. - Possible infection of the incision or the testis requiring further treatment with antibiotics or surgical drainage. - > Rare Less than 1 in 50 (2%) - Recurrence of fluid collection. - Chronic pain in the testicle or scrotum. - ➤ Hospital-acquired infection - Colonisation with MRSA (0.9% 1 in 110). - MRSA bloodstream infection (0.02% 1 in 5000). - Clostridium difficile bowel infection (0.01% 1 in 10,000).
+- Common Greater than 1 in 10 (10%): - Mild burning or bleeding on passing urine for short period after operation. - Insertion of a stent with a further procedure to remove it. - Stent symptoms stents may cause pain, frequent urine passage and bleeding in the urine. - Recurrence of stones in the future. - If cancer is found, you may need further treatment. - Occasional Between 1 in 10 and 1 in 50 (2% 10%): - Failure it may not be possible to retrieve the stone due to a narrow ureter, or stone displacement into an inaccessible site in the kidney. - Kidney damage or infection needing further treatment. - Rare Less than 1 in 50 (2%): - Damage to the ureter, with need for an open operation or tube placed into kidney directly from back (nephrostomy) to allow any leak to heal. - Scarring or stricture of the ureter needing further procedures to widen it.

+Hospital-acquired infection

+- Colonisation with MRSA (0.9% 1 in 110). - MRSA bloodstream infection (0.02% 1 in 5000). - Clostridium difficile bowel infection (0.01% 1 in 10,000).